 - Anterior approach hip replacement

 - Partial knee resurfacing

 - Lumbar fusion

 - Small bone and joint repair

 Preoperative joint replacement surgery class

-We offer a monthly preoperative class for patients undergoing joint replacement surgery.
+We offer a weekly preoperative class for patients undergoing joint replacement surgery.
 Participants learn more about their upcoming hip and knee replacement procedures.
 This class gives patients the opportunity to discuss their surgical concerns with licensed clinicians.

 To find out when our next preoperative joint replacement class is offered, call our Consult-A-Nurse® team at (888) 685-1595.